 1. Compare and Contrast with the Anti-Doping Rules: Anti-doping rules are imposed on sport participants based on a web of contracts similar to that described and depicted at the end of this chapter (see Figure 10.4).
 Can you identify any differences between these two contractual frameworks?
 Image Descriptions Figure 10.1 This figure demonstrates the pathways for challenging a sport maltreatment arbitration decision.
 First is the appeal to another arbitrator, where the arbitration decision is appealed to another arbitration panel.
 Next comes the appeal to court, where the arbitration decision is appealed externally to a court on specific questions.
 Lastly is the court application, where the application is made in court to set aside the arbitration decision for violating certain minimum guarantees. [return to text] Figure 10.2 This figure demonstrates the objectives of publicly reporting sanctions in the sport maltreatment context.
 There are five elements in this continuous circle including enabling implementation, monitoring & reporting compliance, safeguarding the public, denunciation, and deterrence. [return to text] Figure 10.3 This figure demonstrates the ten Personal Information Protection and Electronic Documents Act (PIPEDA) principles.
 Accountability - An organization is responsible for personal information in its possession or control and must assign someone to be responsible for ensuring compliance with PIPEDA and its principles.
 Identifying purposes - An organization must identify the purpose for any collection, use, or disclosure of personal information it carries out.
 Consent - An organization must obtain the informed consent of an individual in order to collect, use, or disclose their personal information, unless an exception applies.
-Limiting collection. - An organization cannot collect more personal information than is necessary to meet the purpose of the collection.
+Limiting collection - An organization cannot collect more personal information than is necessary to meet the purpose of the collection.
 Limiting use, disclosure and retention - An organization can only use and disclose personal information for the purpose for which it was collected, unless the individual consents to the use or disclosure for a different purpose.
-An organization must also only retain personal information in its possession or control is accurate, complete, and up-to-date.
+An organization must also only retain personal information for as long as required to meet the purpose of a collection, use or disclosure.
+Accuracy - An organization must ensure that the personal information in its possession or control is accurate, complete, and up-to-date.
 Safeguards - An organization must secure personal information using measures that are proportional to the sensitivity of the information.
-Openness - An organization must be transparent about its policies and practices for handling personal information, their right to access their personal information, and their right to correct errors in their personal information.
+Openness - An organization must be transparent about its policies and practices for handling personal information.
+Individual access - An organization must respect an individual's right to be informed about the existence, use and disclosure of their personal information, their right to access their personal information, and their right to correct errors in their personal information.
 Challenging compliance - An organization can be the subject of an individual's complaint about non-compliance with PIPEDA. [return to text] Figure 10.4.
 This diagram demonstrates contractual relationships in sport to enforce sanctions.
 At the top of the branching scenario is the federal government, beneath that are federally funded sport organizations, and beneath that are provincial/territorial sport organizations (PTSOs), of which provincial/ territorial governments are a branch.
 Local clubs and organizations are one level below PTSOs, and individual participants (e.g. Athletes) are listed as the very last branch. [return to text]